mzattera/predictive-powers/README.md

 This feature can be easily disabled, if desired.

 Class constructors typically allow you to pass your API key, which will be used in all subsequent calls.
-Alternatively, no-arguments constructors will try to read the key from your system environment;
+Alternatively, default constructors will try to read the key from your system environment;
 please refer to the below examples, the [endpoint](#endpoints) section, or the JavaDoc for more details.

 After the client is instantiated, you can call the provider API directly;